Quick Start

 print(msg)

-name, x, and msg are local variables, they exist only for the duration of the function call.
+name, x, and msg are local variables.
 The compiler infers their types: string, int, and string.

 The #{} syntax interpolates any expression directly into a string.
 No str(x) calls needed.